Dawn Woolley is a visual artist using photography, video, installation,

 College of Art.

-Recent exhibitions have included; “Le Féminin” Circulation(s), Arles (2017), “From Selfie to Self Expression” Saatchi Gallery, London (2017), “Basically.
+Recent exhibitions have included; “Still Life: Things Devouring Time” The Stanley and Audrey Burton Gallery, University of Leeds (co-curated by Dr Dawn Woolley and Dr Katie Herrington) (2018), “Self/Selfie” Ballarat International Foto Biennale, Australia (2017), “Le Féminin” Circulation(s), Arles (2017), “From Selfie to Self Expression” Saatchi Gallery, London (2017), “Basically.
 Forever” Tokyo Metropolitan Museum of Photography

 and “Recollection” Ruimte Morguen

-Woolley is a senior lecturer in photography at Anglia Ruskin University.
+Woolley is a research fellow at Leeds Arts University.
 She has written exhibition catalogue essays on visual

 pleasure and performance (Visual Pleasure), illusion and art (Virtually Real), and self-portraiture and psychoanalysis (Making Love to my Ego).
 Recent academic publications include ‘Aberrant consumers: Selfies and fat admiration websites’ Fat Studies: An Interdisciplinary Journal of Body Weight and Society, 6(2).